yuvalmGS/gigaspaces-wiki-jekyll/xap97net/domain-service-host.markdown

 Space based remoting allows you to inject different "aspects" that can wrap the invocation of a remote method on the client side, as well as wrapping the execution of an invocation on the server side.
 The different aspect can add custom logic to the execution, for instance, loggings or security.

 The server side invocation aspect interface is shown below.
-You should implement this interface and wire it to the {{DomainServiceHost}} (this is the component that is responsible for hosting and exposing your service to remote clients):
+You should implement this interface and wire it to the `DomainServiceHost` (this is the component that is responsible for hosting and exposing your service to remote clients):

 {code:java}
 public interface IServiceExecutionAspect